 12.6 You, not LetMC, are responsible for ensuring the client accounting information reconciles to your client account bank account.

-13.2 If an SMS account is assigned a send and receive SMS virtual number if there is no SMS activity for 28 consecutive days the service will be automatically deactivated.
+13.2 If an SMS account is assigned a send and receive SMS virtual number if there is no activity for 28 consecutive days the service will be automatically deactivated.
 To reactivate the SMS service please contact LetMC in writing.

-14.1 You, not LetMC, shall have sole intellectual property ownership or right to use of your Customer Data, and are responsible for the accuracy, quality, integrity, legality, reliability, and appropriateness of that data.
+14.1 You, not LetMC, shall have sole intellectual property ownership or right to use of your Customer Data that you have entered, and are responsible for the accuracy, quality, integrity, legality, reliability, and appropriateness of that data.

-14.2 The LetMC is not responsible or liable for the deletion, correction, destruction, damage, loss or failure to store any Customer Data.
+14.2 LetMC is not responsible or liable for the accuracy, deletion, correction, destruction, damage, loss or failure to store any Customer Data.
 You are responsible to register and comply with all Customer Data regulations, including General Data Protection Regulations (GDPR).

-14.6 LetMC will archive email attachments and pdf documents generated by the Service software after a prescribed period.
+14.9 LetMC will archive email attachments and pdf documents generated by the Service software after a prescribed period.
 The prescribed periods are 9 months for email attachments, 6 months for low priority pdf documents, 13 months for medium priority pdf documents and 24 months for high priority pdf documents.
 The properties to rent list pdf document will only be stored for 2 months and will not be available for retrieval.
-Clauses 14.2, 14.3, 14.4 and 14.5 take precedence over this Clause.

-14.10 Each branch subscription includes 5 GB of data storage.
-Once you exceed the 10 GB limit, LetMC will automatically upgrade your storage plan by 5 GB, and change the storage plan upgrade to you monthly subscription fee.
+14.13 Each branch subscription includes 5 GB of data storage.
+Once you exceed the 10 GB limit, LetMC will automatically upgrade your storage plan by 5 GB, and change the storage plan upgrade to your monthly subscription fee.